bitcoinerlab/web/src/guides/rewind2.md

 ### OP_RETURN + TRUC

-TRUC is a newer relay policy (active since Bitcoin Core 28) that lets you submit small 1-parent-1-child packages as a unit, allowing 0-fee parents when the child pays enough.
+TRUC is a newer relay policy (active since Bitcoin Core 28) that lets you submit small 1‑parent‑1‑child packages as a unit, allowing 0‑fee parents when the child pays enough.

-This strategy uses a two-tx package where the vault transaction is the parent and the OP_RETURN backup transaction is the child.
-It stores the backup payload in a single OP_RETURN transaction and uses TRUC rules to link it to the vault transaction (the one with the to-be-deleted setup key).
+This strategy uses a two‑tx package where the vault transaction is the parent and the OP_RETURN backup transaction is the child.
+It stores the backup payload in a single OP_RETURN transaction and uses TRUC rules to link it to the vault transaction (the one with the to‑be‑deleted setup key).
 See the flow diagram below.

 ```mermaid